rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 	fdp -Tpng grid-15-15-ising.dot -o grid-15-15-ising.png

 .. image:: grid-15-15-ising.png
-   :width: 700 px
+   :width: 600 px
    :align: center

-Finally, we provide a specialisation of the :code:`Graph` for implementing a generic Metropolis Markov Chain Monte Carlo chain sampler simulating a given probability distribution probs = {‘v1’: x, ‘v2’: y, ...}:
+Finally, we provide a specialisation of the :code:`Graph` class for implementing a generic **Metropolis** *Markov Chain Monte Carlo* chain sampler for simulating a random walk on the graph with given probability  :code:`probs = {‘v1’: x, ‘v2’: y, ...}` for visiting each vertice.
 	>>> g = Graph(numberOfVertices=5,edgeProbability=0.5)
 	>>> g.showShort()
 	*---- short description of the graph ----*